nkundiushuti/nkundiushuti.github.io/_research/biodenoising.md

 Animal vocalization denoising is a task similar to human speech enhancement, a well-studied field of research.
 In contrast to the latter, it is applied to a higher diversity of sound production mechanisms and recording environments, and this higher diversity is a challenge for existing models.
 Adding to the challenge and in contrast to speech, we lack large and diverse datasets comprising clean vocalizations.
 As a solution we use as training data pseudo-clean targets, i.e. pre-denoised vocalizations, and segments of background noise without a vocalization.
 We propose a train set derived from bioacoustics datasets and repositories representing diverse species, acoustic environments, geographic regions.
 Additionally, we introduce a non-overlapping benchmark set comprising clean vocalizations from different taxa and noise samples.
 We show that that denoising models (demucs, CleanUNet) trained on pseudo-clean targets obtained with speech enhancement models achieve competitive results on the benchmarking set.
 We publish data, code, libraries, and demos https://mariusmiron.com/research/biodenoising.'%}

 ## Benchmarking dataset
-We introduce a benchmarking dataset for animal vocalizaion denoising, [Biodenoising_validation][27] i.
+We introduce a benchmarking dataset for animal vocalizaion denoising, [Biodenoising_validation][27].
 It contains 62 pairs of clean animal vocalizations and noise excerpts.
 We list some audio demos from this dataset below.

 ## Audio demos

-We look at zero-shot performance of the methods on the benchmarking dataset, i.e. generalization to unseen taxa and noise.
+Here we look at zero-shot performance of the methods on the benchmarking dataset, i.e. generalization to unseen taxa and noise.
 None of the methods has been adapted/seen to the tested datasets.
 So the performance may improve when doing self-training to those data.
+Similarly, noisereduce may improve by hand-tuning its parameters to each of the files.

 First, we compare the original noisy file with our denoising trained on pseudo-clean targets(biodenoising) and two state of the art methods noisereduce and noisy target training.